Jr. Workshops & Events

 Students interested in Technical Theatre have the opportunity to challenge their techy side in our Tech Playground.
 In this hands-on experience students will rotate through stations to learn different skills.
 After some instruction students have a chance to test their knowledge and speed.
 The Tech Playground is a great way for students to gain practical hands-on experience as they explore the wonderful world of Tech.

-NEW THIS YEAR!!
+Returning for the second year!
 Each troupe will have the opportunity to compete in a Tech Challenge similar to the one at the high school conference and ITF.
-Troupe Directors will select a team of 4 students, via ticketing, and the team will compete in tech events against other troupes at the conference.
+Troupe Directors can select one team of 4 students, via ticketing, and the team will compete in tech events against other troupes at the conference.
 The top scoring troupe will be recognized at the Conference Closing Showcase.
-More details will be provided during the registration period.